System Design Space

 What ArchiMate is

-ArchiMate is a language for enterprise architecture that helps teams describe an organization not only through applications and infrastructure, but also through processes, goals, and planned change.
-Its key idea is the viewpoint: every diagram should show only the slice of the system that matters to a specific audience and a specific decision.
+ArchiMate is a language for enterprise architecture.
+A description built only from applications and infrastructure quickly loses the answer to “why,” so ArchiMate keeps processes, goals, and planned change next to them.
+To stop such a model from turning into a diagram about everything at once, it rests on a chosen viewpoint: every diagram shows only the slice of the system that matters to a specific audience and a specific decision.

-That makes it useful both for the current landscape and for the path to the future state.
+That lets one model hold both the current landscape and the path to the future state.
 Where UML usually goes deeper into an individual system, and C4 or BPMN focus on software structure or process flow, ArchiMate is strongest when the task is to connect strategic intent with application and technology architecture.

 Core layers and aspects